Isn’t the saying, ‘Dis the season? 😉

 -France: Mickey Macarons and a sweet cranberry Grand Marnier cocktail

--Morocco: Hot moroccan mint tea in the Tangerine Cafe is perfect for warming up
+-Morocco: Hot moroccan mint tea in the Tangerine Cafe for warming up

 -United Kingdom: Hot applejack cider (mulled cider with whisky and spices)

-While we waited for the fireworks to start, we sipped on pints from the UK pub and cocktails from France.
-The fireworks show here is amazing, we found our view in front of the UK/Canada to be a great vantage point for the entire performance.
+While we waited for the fireworks to start, we sipped on pints from the UK and cocktails from France.
+The fireworks show in Epcot is amazing, we found our view in front of the UK/Canada to be a great vantage point for the entire performance.

 While I appreciate the seasonal offerings of Epcot, it’s hard to argue anywhere is more decked out and ready for the holidays than the Magic Kingdom.